beamable/UnrealSDK/README.md

 Now you're set up to run the sample.

 1. Open the Docker Desktop and Make sure it's running
+2. From a terminal Open the directory `microservices/services/SuiFederation` and run `npm install`
 2. Open a terminal and run `dotnet beam services run --ids SuiFederation`
 3. Open the Unreal Editor
 4. Go to the `Beamable -> Microservice` window.
 You should see the `SuiFederation` service running there.